IslaMcN/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+Events are "things" that happen to HTML elements.
+They are triggered by something that the client does.
+Examples: click, arrow-down, scroll, etc.

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+Resusable code that keeps your code DRY.

 ### Git Set up